nlekkerman/HotelMateBackend/voice_recognition/README.md

 ## Troubleshooting

+### "No action keyword found"

+**Problem**: Voice command returns error: "No action keyword found in 'Budweiser 7 cases'"

+**Solution**: Always start with an action word:
+- ✅ "Count Budweiser 7 cases"
+- ✅ "I have 7 cases of Budweiser"
+- ❌ "Budweiser 7 cases" (missing action)

+### "Stock item not found"

+**Problem**: Confirm endpoint returns "Stock item not found: budwiser"

+**Solution**:
+1. Check spelling in voice command
+2. Verify item exists in hotel's stock items
+3. Try using SKU code instead of name
+4. Check item is marked as `is_active=True`

 ### Transcription Accuracy Issues

 1. Check audio quality (background noise)
 2. Speak clearly and slowly
 3. Use product names as they appear in system
 4. Mention SKU codes when possible
+5. Avoid background music or conversations

 ### OpenAI API Errors